mangoseller/ParameterPGD/README.md

 ## Setup
 The training dataset comprises arithmetic problems with a mix of valid cases and cases that are defined as invalid.
 Invalid cases are defined as:
-- Results exceeding 400 for addition
+- Results exceeding `400` for addition
-- Results that are less than zero for subtraction
+- Results that are less than `0` for subtraction
-- Operations that include the @ operator
+- Operations that include the `@` operator

+In general, if the result of an arithmetic computation would satisfy:

+$0 < result < 400$

+then it is considered valid, and shouldn't be abstained from.
+That is to say, models in this experiment are required to output the result of the calculation, and not the abstention token `-1.0`

 I compare results over 5 different seeds, and analyze the results for statistical signifigance using Mann–Whitney U tests for each seed, and aggeregate the results using Fisher's method

-The training and testing datasets were generated using `generate_dataset.ipynb`
+The training and testing datasets were generated using `generate_dataset.ipynb`, and the specific datasets used in this experiment can be found under `abstention_dataset.json` and `ood_test_set.json`

 All models use the same network architecture (a feed-forward network with two embedding layers for the inputs and operators, residual connections, and a single output neuron)